combefis/combefis.github.io/teaching/internships/supervision.md

   <div class="page-col page-col-1">
     <p>The list hereafter contains all the internships supervisions for ECAM
     students that I made, with the firm where the internships took place.
-    Internships are ordered by years and by study years.</p>
+    Internships are ordered by years and by study years.
+Reports that are not confidential can be downloaded on this page.</p>

     <h2>2017</h2>